 A friend of mine needed $15k to buy new equipment for his store, He needed help with cash, as the cost for the project was thousands of dollars.
 He applied for a Blue Business Plus card which has an offer of an intro.
-0% APR for 12 months on purchases and balance transfers.
+0% APR for 12 months on purchases.
 He swiped about $15,000 on the card and then started paying about $1,000 a month.
 It’s now a year later and the credit card is fully paid up.
 He effectively got a loan from Amex of $15,000 for 12 months without paying a single dime towards interest.
 Just the opposite, Amex was paying him to use the card.
 Two points for every dollar spent!

 Many real estate investors use these 0% APR offers to manage cash investments in a fix and flip properties.
 Venders use them to roll over manufacturing expenses which they don’t get paid for until a few months later when the items hit the store shelves.
 It’s also useful for many other businesses that need help with cash flow because business, for whatever reason, is slow.